HelloWorld183L/CustomYouTubeClient/README.md

 # CustomYouTubeClient
-Custom YouTube "client" to defeat procrastination
+Custom YouTube client used to retrieve video links from subscriptions using the YouTube API.

-# Worth it?
-Ehhhh just use RSS feeds instead.
-Interesting project though.